Businessman In Suit Holding Keys With House Graphics Around And Dark Background.

 DNA Crypto + DeFi Property: A Strategic Alliance

-DNA Crypto, a VASP-regulated broker in Poland, is building tokenisation rails in collaboration with DeFi Property, a platform specialising in tokenised real estate.
+DNA Crypto, a VASP-regulated broker in Poland, is building Tokenisation rails in collaboration with DeFi Property, a platform specialising in tokenised real estate.

 Key features of this initiative: